 In order to facilitate the development of a Hazard Mitigation Plan (HMP) that includes valuable input from the community, the City of Gardena (City) solicited public participation in a survey posted on the City's website and on social media.
-The survey included 10 questions, provided in English and Spanish, designed to provide insight into the community's opinion on perceived vulnerability to certain hazard events, to clarify which methods the community prefers to receive educational and outreach materials, and to illustrate the participants' overall level of hazard awareness.
+The survey included 10 questions, provided in English and Spanish as language proficiency was one of the factors of the identified sensitive populations, designed to provide insight into the community's opinion on perceived vulnerability to certain hazard events, to clarify which methods the community prefers to receive educational and outreach materials, and to illustrate the participants' overall level of hazard awareness.